Group Exhibition

 About

 Grain in the Frame celebrates the vitality of contemporary film photography and the enduring practice of working with analog cameras and photographic film.
-In an era dominated by digital immediacy, these Bay Area photographers choose the slower, more deliberate process of analog image-making—embracing grain, material process, and the irreplaceable quality of light captured on film.
+In an era dominated by digital immediacy, these Bay Area photographers embrace a slower, more deliberate process of image-making—one rooted in materiality, craft, and the unique qualities of light captured on film.

-From black-and-white film photography and traditional silver gelatin prints to color film, darkroom prints, and archival pigment prints made from film negatives, each photographer brings their own vision to the medium.
-Some artists print entirely in traditional darkrooms, while others translate film negatives through contemporary digital workflows.
+From black-and-white film photography and traditional silver gelatin prints to color film, darkroom prints, and archival pigment prints made from film negatives, each photographer brings a distinct approach to the medium.
+Some artists work entirely within the darkroom, while others translate film negatives through contemporary digital workflows.
 Together, these works reflect the evolving relationship between analog photography and modern photographic practice.

 More than a nostalgic return to older technologies, Grain in the Frame explores why photographers continue to choose film today.
-Film slows the process of making photographs.
+Film slows the process.
 It demands attention to light, patience in composition, and a willingness to embrace uncertainty.
-Each exposure becomes intentional, each frame a decision rather than an endless series of images.
+Each exposure becomes intentional, each frame a deliberate decision.

 The result is a collection of photographs that reward sustained looking.
-Grain becomes part of the visual language of the image, not a flaw but a signature of the medium itself.
-These photographs remind us that film photography remains a living practice—one that continues to shape how photographers see, interpret, and record the world.
+Grain becomes part of the visual language of the image—not a flaw, but a signature of the medium itself.
+These photographs remind us that film remains a living practice, one that continues to shape how photographers see, interpret, and record the world.

 Featuring work by: